What measurement means for adolescent vaccinations

-The statewide rate of adolescent immunizations by all reporting medical groups is 29%.
+The medical group average for the adolescent vaccination measure is 29%.
 This means 29 of 100 adolescents had their meningococcal, Tdap, and HPV vaccines before age 13.

 - One meningococcal vaccine should be received on or between a child’s 11th and 13th birthdays

 - One tetanus, diphtheria toxoids, and acellular pertussis (Tdap) vaccine should be received on or between a child’s 10th and 13th birthdays